 If you need to seek medical attention immediately, please go to the doctor.
 You will be able to file a claim with Aetna after your application has been processed.

-Please visit the 2017/2018 Aetna Student Health Plan Summary for a list of exclusions.
+Please visit the Aetna Benefits tab to view the full benefits booklet for a list of exclusions.

 Please contact the Office of International Students and Scholars.

 To compare the two plans, please click here

 Upon enrolling in the Rice Alternate Plan by SAS, SAS will provide Rice a list of approved enrolled students, please note this may take a few days.
 Student Insurance will update your student account once the list is received from SAS; the student does not need to take action.
 If the SAS waiver fee is not applied to your student account after 5 business days, please contact email@example.com.

 Aetna can only send mail (ex.
 ID cards, explaination of benefits) to domestic addresses.
 Once you have a local address, please provide that information to firstname.lastname@example.org as soon as possible.
 If you do not yet have a local address, please use the address for the Office of International Students and Scholars.
 They will then contact you to pick up your mail.